 Most restaurants have their menu posted on their website.
 Checking the online menu before you go will give you extra time to make an educated, healthy choice.

 Keep the bread and chip baskets away!
 Many people make the mistake of filling up on appetiser foods prior to their main meal.
-Breads and chips with dips are not only high in calories, they are actually empty calories and refined carbohydrate.
-They offer no nutritional value and will be impediment to living a healthy life.
+Bread and chips with dips are not only high in calories, but they are also actually empty calories and refined carbohydrate.
+They offer no nutritional value and will be an impediment to living a healthy life.

 Many restaurants are happy to adjust a menu item slightly to keep a customer happy.